goat-systems/go-tezos/README.md

 # goTezos: A Tezos Go Library

-This is a go library for Tezos developed by me, DefinitelyNotAGoat.
 The purpose of this library is to allow developers to build go driven applications for Tezos.
-I have built a tool called delegatePayout as an example for the use of this library.
+I have built a tool called delegatePayout as an example use of this library.
 You can find this tool in the ExampleTools directory.

 If you would like to send me some coffee money:
 ```